CesarHerr/math_magicians/README.md

 ## 🔭 Future Features <a name="future-features"></a>

-- Create a functional calculator
-- Add styles to the project.
+- Connect to an API
-- Make it responsive.
+- Create Home and Quote sections.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>